harryho/ng4crm/README.md

 # prepare Json-Server as fake Restful API
 cd ng4crm
-cd server
-## replace db.json and routes.json files
-copy /Y ..\db\*.json

-## Start a new terminal and navigate to folder server
+# WINDOWS only.
+In terminal as administrator
-npm install -g json-server
+npm install -g node-pre-gyp

+# install the packages with npm
+npm install

+# start the app
-## start json-server
+npm start

-json-server -p 5354 db.json
+# serve with hot reload at localhost:3000
+npm run dev

 ## You will see the following output.
-You can test the URLs via browser.
+You can test the API with URLs via browser.
 ##
 ## \{^_^}/ hi!
 ##